drsteveplatt/TaskManager/README.txt

 create many independent tasks, which are called in a round-robin manner.

-TaskManager offers the following:
-•	Any number of tasks.
+TaskManager offers the following: â€¢	Any number of tasks. â€¢	Extends the Arduino "setup/loop" paradigm â€“ the programmer creates several
-•	Extends the Arduino "setup/loop" paradigm – the programmer creates several "loop" routines (tasks) instead of one.
+	"loop" routines (tasks) instead of one.
 So programming is simple and
 	straightforward.
-•	Tasks can communicate through signals or messages.
+â€¢	Tasks can communicate through signals or messages.
 A signal is an information-free
 	"poke" sent to whatever task is waiting for the poke.
 A message has information
-	(string or data), and is passed to a particular task.
-•	TaskManager programs can use RF24 2.4GHz radios to communicate between nodes.
+	(string or data), and is passed to a particular task. â€¢	TaskManager programs can use RF24 2.4GHz radios to communicate between nodes.
 	So tasks running on different nodes can communicate through signals and messages
 	in the same manner as if they were on the same node.

 Release History:

+	2022/06:  Release 2.0:  Merged the AVR and ESP branches, and heavily updated the TaskManagerRF (AVR with RF-24) branch.
+The code now auto-detects the processor base and configures itself accordingly
+	* TaskManager works on AVR and ESP-32 processors.
+It includes mesh communications between nodes in the ESP version.
+	* TaskManagerRF is a nearly-identical clone of TaskManager.
+It includes RF drivers for AVR environments.

 	2017/1/2:  Release 1.2: Split RF code out of base Taskmanager.
 	This simplifies its use and reduces some memory consumption.